Urban Myth. There is no such thing as a common law wife/husband.

 Same circumstances as above but the man and woman have never married.

 If this couple divorce then the woman will have to leave the property, as she has no right to stay there as she is not an owner, will not be entitled to any share of the savings as they are in the his name and saved by him.
 The woman will not be entitled to any of his pension and she will not be entitled to any financial assistance to purchase a property or meet her monthly housing needs.

 If you are unmarried then you may be able to claim a right on a property under trust law but this is a complex area of law and can be very expensive.

 Unmarried parents can make financial claims in relation to children.
 The main claim is for child maintenance and there is also the possibility of a claim under specific children legislation for financial assistance if there is hardship.

 How to protect yourself- get a Cohabitation Agreement

 If you are cohabiting then you need to take action to protect your position, particularly if one or both of you had your own assets before you got together.
 It is suggested that you enter into a Cohabitation Deed , often called a Living Together Agreement.
 This can specify, in an enforceable legal document, what agreements you have reached.
 The property ownership can also be considered at that time.

 You should take advice as soon as possible but this can be done at any stage of your relationship.

-Contact Lauren Preedy, family law solicitor, based in Taunton and Minehead, for a consultation.
+Contact our Family Team based in Taunton and Minehead, for a consultation.